Profile

 1. 1

-Begin by boiling the broad beans in lightly salted water until tender.
-Drain and leave to cool slightly.
+Begin by boiling the fava beans in lightly salted water until tender.
+Drain and let them cool slightly.

 2. 2